 - Wrapping and/or pouching remains.

-Note: It’s a good idea to keep a copy of your training activity reports for your records.
+We recommend you keep a copy of your training activity reports for your records.

-How to change your sponsor
+Change your sponsor

 Taking the licensing exam